DHasanC/ActiveViam-Business-Solutions-Interview/README.md

 The easiest way to run this appication would be to clone this repository and open with a java IDE like IntelliJ.
 To run the test cases, adding the JUnit 4 library to the IDE would be necessary

 ## Dateset
-To run and validate the application using real-world data, I have provided Apple and Netflix historical dataset (neither the actual stock price nor the dates, only %return in seperate lines in a txt file) for the past 252 days.
-This values were found from yahoo finance website and then converted to percentage return by simple manipulation using MS excel.
+To run and validate the application using real-world data, I have provided Apple and Netflix historical dataset (%return in seperate lines in a txt file) for the past 252 days.
+This actual stock price for last 252 days were found from yahoo finance website and then converted to percentage return by simple manipulation using MS excel.

 ## References
 1. https://www.youtube.com/watch?v=WJWlHJuEUss&t=4s